 This guide to buying property in Moscow includes:

-- Is now a good time to purchase?
+Is now a good time to buy property in Moscow?

 The economic and political climate in Russia over the past few years with economic trade embargos after their intervention in Crimea and Ukraine, the crash of the Russian currency, high inflation rates and high interest rates have all put the country into a recession.
 Inevitably this affected houses prices across the country, including property prices in Moscow.